 Orchids are an amazing, addicting, and very rewarding hobby.
 They're beautiful, exotic, and oftentimes misunderstood.
 But once you get into the fascinating world of orchids, it's hard to get out.
-After all, where else can you find certain species that can survive up to 100 years?

 Adding a book to your library which details characteristics of your particular orchid and how to look after it, will help you to ensure it blossoms.
-Apart from having an excellent resource, you may find yourself finding joy in collecting the best orchid books.
+Apart from being an excellent resource, you may find yourself finding joy in collecting the best orchid books.

 Here are our top picks for the best written in this niche.

 This informative guide comes in both hardback and Kindle format.
 It’s worth noting that some of the 300 color photographs are not displayed as nicely in the Kindle edition.

 As well as telling you what to look for when buying your first orchid, it has a detailed guide to the 100 most popular orchids.
 The entries contain information for beginners, experienced orchid growers and experts.
 Luckily, for those of you just venturing into the world of orchids, there are a good number of suitable entries.